Sometimes, it can be a struggle to be joyful. Trust me, I know.

 Please know that if you’re struggling with any of these things, you’re not alone.
 I’ve dealt with most of them, and many other people have too.
 If you need to, please reach out.

-About 5-6 years ago, I was diagnosed with Generalized Anxiety Disorder.
+A few years ago, I was diagnosed with Generalized Anxiety Disorder.
 I first went to the doctor because my heart was racing for seemingly no reason.
 I would wake up in the middle of the night, with my heart doing a frantic rat-a-tat-tat in my chest.
 My blood pressure was high.
 I wasn’t sleeping well.
 I was anxious all the time, running a constant stream of “What if” scenarios through my head.
 Once, I went to a movie in an attempt to distract myself.
 It didn’t work.
 Frustrated, I screamed and beat at the steering wheel as I drove home.

 It took a while to get my doctor to understand that I wasn’t just having physical issues; the root cause was mental illness.
 Once she understood that, she gave me a referral to a therapist.
 It was the therapist who helped me understand my anxiety and gave me the tools I needed to manage it.

-Personal Journals and Mental Health
+Writing Journals and Mental Health

 Journaling can do wonders ... providing you with a creative, cathartic release and allowing you to rid yourself of daily stresses.
 It also allows you to look back on your journey to reflect on personal patterns of behaviour, growth and how you’ve overcome challenges that once set you back.